UP | HOME

 • int, float, long, complex, boolean (True, False).

-• Strings - can use double or single quotes.
+• string - Use double or single quotes.
 "Hello" or 'hello'

-• list - a collection of objects, can be modified, uses square brackets [].
-Objects in a list need not be the same type [1, "2434", True].
+• list - A collection of objects that can be modified.
+Use square brackets [1, "2434", True].
+Objects in a list need not be the same type.

-• tuple - a collection of objects, can't be modified, uses parentheses (a, b)
+• tuple - a collection of objects that cannot be modified, uses parentheses (a, b).
+Tuples can be indexed like lists

 1. Official python documentation: https://docs.python.org/3.
 There is also a tutorial.
 If you go through the tutorial, you will be pretty well on your way.